fransua/SnapFlow/README.md

 # SnapFlow
 Simple workflow manager in python.

-*Note: this is not to execute jobs.
-It only outputs a list of commands with dependencies and other directives.
-This output is then to be parsed to create procesesses for batch queuing systems (i.e. Slurm, LSF, OGE, etc...).*
+### Advantages
+- no metalanguage involved.
+This is pure Python.
+- minimum complexity, with no restrictions on objects types or I/O for process functions.
+There are no channels to store files, no piping between processes...
+- no hashes in output paths.
+Only human-readable path.
+Outputs are organized mirroring function and modules hierarchies.
+- not interactive.
+The software generates:
+  - a list of commands and their corresponding execution constraints (dependencies, time, number of CPUs, memory...)
+  - the output folder hierarchy and required binaries

+### Disadvantages
+- not interactive: it is completely independent from the batch queuing systems (i.e. Slurm, LSF, OGE, etc...).
+You should write a script to pass the list of commands and the execution constraints to the queuing system.

-*An example of such parser, for Slurm, can be found [here](https://github.com/fransua/slurm_utils/blob/master/scripts/submitting/slurm_do.py).*
+*An example of such parser, compatible with Slurm, can be found [here](https://github.com/fransua/slurm_utils/blob/master/scripts/submitting/slurm_do.py).*

 ## Basic example